robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/17-Azure-Kubernetes-Service/start/README.md

 5. Change the image name in the `frontend/deployment.yaml` file too.

-6. Change the version in `frontend/deployment.yaml` to `0.1` in both places.
+6. If you changed it to ~~0.2~~ during the rolling update excercise, change the version back to in `frontend/deployment.yaml` to `0.1` in all places.

 Schedule all the things